-The senior year spent off campus requires the following special interpretation of university policies: transfer students must present at least 16 credits of 300 to 400-level biology or chemistry coursework taken at Mason; no unsatisfactory grades (less than 'C') may be presented for courses in the senior year of professional study.
-Transfer students entering with more than 45 transfer credits are often unable to complete the pre-professional phase of their program in the usual three years of full-time study.
+The senior year spent off campus requires the following special interpretation of university policies:

+- Transfer students must present at least 16 credits of 300 to 400-level biology or chemistry coursework taken at Mason. - No unsatisfactory grades (less than 'C') may be presented for courses in the senior year of professional study. - Transfer students entering with more than 45 transfer credits are often unable to complete the pre-professional phase of their program in the usual three years of full-time study.

 Students may have up to 30 credits of professional study during the senior year awarded for clinical education at an affiliated school of medical technology.
 No more than 30 professional credits may be applied toward the degree.

 This concentration is a pathway leading to eligibility for categorical certification as a Certified Technologist by the American Society for Clinical Pathology (ASCP) Board of Certification (BOC).
 The concentration is one year long, consisting of about 20% classroom and 80% hands-on laboratory experience.
-Instructors include the expert clinical scientists and technologists of Quest Diagnostics, Chantilly, Virginia.
+Instructors include the expert clinical scientists and technologists of Quest Diagnostics in Chantilly, Virginia.

-Course List

-Code Title Cred lits

-In addition to the cours ses required for all Medical Laboratory Science students, the following is required: 30
+In addition to the courses required for all Medical Laboratory Science students, the following are required:

 MLAB 401 Orientation to the Problems and Practices of the Clinical Laboratory

 MLAB 407 Clinical Molecular Biology

-Total Credits 30

 Notes:

-Students are encourage ed to elect additional basic science courses during their pre-professional years.
-Recomme ended courses are:
+Students are encouraged to elect additional basic science courses during their pre-professional years.
+Recommended courses include:

-Course List

-Code Title Credits

 BIOL 465 Histology 4

 BIOL 483 General Biochemistry 4

-BIOL 484 Eukaryotic Cell Biology 3
+BIOL 484 Cell Signaling and Disease 3

-BIOL 485 Eukaryotic Cell Biology Laboratory 2-3
+BIOL 485 Cell Signaling Laboratory 2-3

 CHEM 321 Quantitative Chemical Analysis 4

 PHYS 243 College Physics I (Mason Core) 3

-PHYS 244 College Physics Lab (Mason Core) 1
+PHYS 244 College Physics I Lab (Mason Core) 1

 PHYS 245 College Physics II (Mason Core) 3

-PHYS 246 College Physics Lab (Mason Core) 1
+PHYS 246 College Physics II Lab (Mason Core) 1